Skip to main content

 Tips for keeping a tidy panel

 The first day of a matter is when folder structure decisions cost the least.
-Decide on Inbound documents, Drafts, Signed versions, Reviews, Discoveries, then keep moving files into the right buckets as they arrive.
+Decide on Inbound documents, Drafts, Signed versions, then keep moving files into the right buckets as they arrive — the Reviews, Discoveries and Chat uploads folders are already there.

-The default Review and Discovery folders work for low volume.
-As soon as you have several of either, organise them by document type or matter phase.
+The Reviews and Discoveries folders work for low volume.
+As soon as you have several of either, drag them into the matter folder they describe, so the contract and its analysis sit side by side.

-Document names show up in Search.
+Document names show up in Search, and the panel’s own search box matches on them too.
 “Acme, Employment Contract, Maria Schneider, signed.pdf” is much more useful than “contract_v3.pdf”.

 Old drafts of contracts you’ve since signed don’t need to clutter the panel, but consider archiving the project rather than deleting individual files.
 Archived projects keep everything.